ir-engine/developer-docs/docs/manual/03_modules/04_api/02_documentationGuide.md

 For more information on custom schemas and other documentation options, see the [feathers-swagger documentation on serviceDocs](https://feathersjs-ecosystem.github.io/feathers-swagger/#/api?id=servicedocs).

-## Complete examples

-This section provides complete, real-world examples of API documentation in the iR Engine codebase.
-These examples demonstrate how to handle special cases and can be used as templates for your own documentation.

-### Example: Authentication service (special case)
+## Special case example: Authentication service

-The authentication service is a special case because it uses custom parameter names:
+The authentication service demonstrates how to handle custom parameter names:

 ```tsx
 // In packages/server-core/src/user/authentication.doc.ts